-Driver-Guided (in English or Swedish) full day Cornwall Tours with Alvajoan start from GB£245 and includes pick up and return within Cornwall with our knowledgeable experienced driver-guide but excludes food, drink and venue entry fees.
-German or other languages guides at cost price and subject to availability.
-Our comfortable licenced vehicles seat from 1 to 16 passengers and some have wheelchair access.
-Booking required.
-Public Liability Insurance to GB£10million.
+Driver-Guided (in English) full day (9-17) Cornwall Tour with Alvajoan start from GB£275 and includes pick up and return within Cornwall with our knowledgeable experienced driver-guide-escort but excludes food, drink and venue entry fees.
+Other languages are available at cost and subject to availability.
+Our comfortable licensed vehicles seat from 1 to 16 passengers.
+Advance booking is required.
+Public Liability Insurance GB£10million.

-To book Your Cornwall Tour with Alvajoan, contact us: call +44 1326 565441 or +44 7772 777545 or text to the latter or email: email@example.com with details of Your interests, dates for visit and we shall be pleased to design Your Private Bespoke West Cornwall Tour just for You.
-More photos from Cornwall and venues are on social media like Twitter, Instagram, Facebook and Google+.
+To book Your Cornwall Tour with Alvajoan, email: email@example.com with details of Your interests, dates for visit and we shall be pleased to design Your Private Bespoke West Cornwall Tour just for You.
+More photos from Cornwall and venues are on our social media: Twitter, Instagram and Facebook.

-We look forward to hearing from and being of service to You and Your reviews on Tripadvisor means the world to us, thanks.
+We look forward to hearing from and being of service to You.

 Alvajoan of Cornwall